paritytech/asset-transfer-api/README.md

 **Test Network Binaries**: You will need the following binaries:

 - polkadot: You can find the the releases [here](https://github.com/paritytech/polkadot/releases).
-- adder-collator: This binary is compiled along with polkadot above.
-You can find it in the same `target/releases/*` directory.
+- trappist-collator: This binary is compiled along with polkadot above.
+You can find it [here](https://github.com/paritytech/trappist).
 - polkadot-parachain (ie: cumulus): You can find the releases [here](https://github.com/paritytech/cumulus/releases).

 NOTE: When it comes to picking a version for both `cumulus` and and `polkadot` ensure they are the same.
 Cumulus will have an extra 0 at the end though.
 Ex: v0.9.37 (polkadot) -> v0.9.370 (cumulus)